TempeHS/2025CT_Princy.D_name/README.md

 * Implementing sprites - I had to completely avoid using some of my assets provided as animation sprites for the same character were of different sizes, showing the full sprite sheet png when the animation would show.
 * Creating scripts - I had to learn how to create scripts while making scripts, slowing down the progress of my work.
 * Wallhopping.
 Players can gain extra height by wallhopping off a wall, which is a minor oversight that shouldn't pose too much of an issue.
 * Getting sprites in the first place.
-Due to issues, it was a little difficult for us to get sprites. '
+Due to issues, it was a little difficult for us to get sprites.
 * Story implementation, as the game does not have any dialogue or intro that show what story events occur.
+* Speed of development, as it was the main factor to unfinished goals and features.
+In fact, most of my time was dedicated to learning C# and watching tutorials.

 ## Assets